KarunaduVoices/Voices-Of-Karunadu/README.md

 ### Download HaaggingFace models

 Install RVC beta Using the Following Link https://huggingface.co/lj1995/VoiceConversionWebUI/tree/main
-- Note:- Don not Download the latest version use beta version which 5.19 GB
+- Note:- Do not download the latest version use the beta version which is 5.19 GB

 ### Install 7-zip